Skip to main content

 Wonderfully Weird

 I used to see this weirdness as something I should hide, some of it is embarrassing right ?
 But now I wear it with pride.
-Because what I've learned is that by being yourself you let the right people find you, the ones who understand, and maybe, if your lucky, are just as crazy as you.
+Because what I have learned is that by being yourself you let the right people find you, the ones who understand, and maybe, if your lucky, are just as crazy as you.

-Let the weirdness shine out of you <3
+Let the weirdness shine out of you

 Comments